-Millennials are the largest generation in the workforce, with 57 million millennials working or looking for work as of 2018, according to U.S. Census Bureau data.
+Millennials are the largest generation in the modern workforce.
 If you’re a millennial, you’re likely looking for jobs that give you the opportunity to work among your peers and also have a high earning potential.
 But, which jobs offer the highest salaries for millennials who want to earn six figures?

 If you’re a creative millennial, you might consider a career as a designer.
 Designers can work in a number of fields and concentrations, including graphic design, interior design, fashion design, floral design and industrial design.
 There are nearly 299,000 millennials who work as designers in the U.S. — making it one of the most popular millennial jobs — and the average salary for the job is $48,720.
 It takes approximately 24 years in the workforce to earn six figures as a designer.